 By the 1660s, an annual harvest festival was being held in New England.
 Often, church leaders proclaimed the Thanksgiving holiday.
 Later, public officials joined with religious leaders in declaring such holidays.
 The Continental Congress proclaimed the first national Thanksgiving in 1777, and just over one decade later, George Washington proclaimed the first nation-wide thanksgiving celebration, as “a day of public thanksgiving and prayer.”
 National Thanksgiving proclamations were made by various presidents through the decades, falling in and out of favor until Sarah Hale convinced President Abraham Lincoln to proclaim Thanksgiving as a federal holiday.
 Still, it wasn’t until 1941 that Thanksgiving was established permanently as the fourth Thursday of November.

-FOOTBALL, PARADES & TURKEY TROTS
+FOOTBALL AND (VIRTUAL) PARADES & TURKEY TROTS

 The National Football League has played games on Thanksgiving Day since its creation—and that tradition will continue in 2020.
 In 1924, Americans enjoyed the inauguration of both the “Macy’s Thanksgiving Day Parade,” held annually in New York City, and “America’s Thanksgiving Parade,” held in Detroit; this year, neither parade is cancelled, but both are discouraging or prohibiting spectators and offering, instead, virtual viewing options.
 In 2020, the theme for America’s Thanksgiving Parade will be “We Are One Together,” and will honor frontline workers and heroes of the COVID-19 crisis.
 Across the U.S., several cities host an annual Turkey Trot on Thanksgiving morning, welcoming runners of all ages to burn off some calories in anticipation of the day’s feast; this year, most of those events are being conducted virtually.